curl/curl/docs/libcurl/libcurl-tutorial.md

 ~~~c
  protocol://user:password@example.com/path/
 ~~~
-If you need any odd letters in your user name or password, you should enter them URL encoded, as %XX where XX is a two-digit hexadecimal number.
+If you need any odd letters in your username or password, you should enter them URL encoded, as %XX where XX is a two-digit hexadecimal number.

 libcurl also provides options to set various passwords.
-The user name and password as shown embedded in the URL can instead get set with the CURLOPT_USERPWD(3) option.
+The username and password as shown embedded in the URL can instead get set with the CURLOPT_USERPWD(3) option.
 The argument passed to libcurl should be a char * to a string in the format "user:password".
 In a manner like this: